 Your main considerations should be sleeve diameter (as mentioned above), the material they are made from, the weight and the general shape or design.

 It’s worth researching what kind of barbell (or dumbbell, if opting for smaller plates) you own or plan to buy.
 The larger Olympic standard bars, which you’ll often find in the gym, pack a 2-inch sleeve diameter, so won’t be able to house the smaller standard or studio discs, which come with a 1-inch diameter hole in the centre.

 Rubber weight plates are typically covered in a urethane coating, and although they don’t smell particularly pleasant when new, they do protect floors a bit when dropping them and, on the whole, prove easier to handle.

-Finally, make sure you take not of whether the weight plate you are buying comes in a pair or single item.
+Finally, make sure you take note of whether the weight plate you are buying comes in a pair or a single item.
 A single bumper disc tends to be pretty useless when it comes to barbell training!

 Studio, Home or Standard Discs